hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 9. **Hole** command

 It creates a 3D printable solid body.
 Right-click the body in the browser, select **Save As Mesh**, select STL and click OK.
-Send the STL file to your 3D printing service.
+Send the STL file to your 3D printing service shop.

 https://user-images.githubusercontent.com/1212166/205191677-80e63a34-99b5-444a-b3b5-ab5381502606.mp4

-10. There is an isolated thin wall?
+10. There is a thin wall?
 Oh...

-MJF cannot print isolated thin walls under 0.8 mm.
-This often occurs in complex designs.
+3D printing cannot print thin walls.
+This often occurs in elaborated designs.
-Some 3D printing services will accept such STL files if you take on all the risks.
+Some 3D printing service shops will accept such STL files if you take on all the risks.
 Some don't.
-In that case, you have to remove them yourself.
+In that case, you have to remove them yourself (or ask another shop).

 ## Bridge and Fill/Hole - MF/MEV method